-This degree prepares Global Health Residents and Fellows to engage in clinical, epidemiological, socio-behavioral, and policy-oriented research to design, implement, and manage health programs which target the reduction of health disparities.
+This degree prepares residents and fellows in the Global Health Pathway to engage in clinical, epidemiological, socio-behavioral, and policy-oriented research to design, implement, and manage health programs which target the reduction of health disparities.

 The master's degree program is built on the recognition that a multidisciplinary and multi-sector approach to health is essential, as health is influenced by a multitude of factors, including, but not limited to: individual behaviors; family and childhood dynamics, community characteristics, economic status, gender, genetics, country laws and politics, the environment, and the availability, accessibility, and quality of education, health care, nutrition, water, housing, and other basic needs.